hachyderm/community/community.hachyderm.io/content/en/docs/moderation/_index.md

 Discussion of this usually goes a bit further to cover the consequences, historical and modern, of tolerating intolerance.
-(Full discussion of this exceeds the scope of this article, but for additional reading start with [The Paradise of Tolerance](https://en.wikipedia.org/wiki/Paradox_of_tolerance) Wikipedia page.)
+(Full discussion of this exceeds the scope of this article, but for additional reading start with [The Paradox of Tolerance](https://en.wikipedia.org/wiki/Paradox_of_tolerance) Wikipedia page.)